irislau01/Team-Echo_Libra-Wins-Horoscope-Analysis-to-Billionaires-on-Forbes-List/README.md

-# Team-Echo_Libra-Wins-Horoscope-Analysis-to-Billionaires-on-Forbes-List
+# Visual Analysis of Billionaire Horoscope - Take Forbes Billionaire List Top 300 as an example
-Team Echo_Libra Wins?
-Horoscope Analysis to Billionaires on Forbes’ List
+Visual Analysis of Billionaire Horoscope - Take Forbes Billionaire List Top 300 as an example